zentavious/SCOW/README.md

 ## Getting Started

-Download SCOW_Final.apk in project folder.
-When in the scene, use the right hand trigger to select objects that are within the sphere.
+Download SCOW_Final_Submission.apk in project folder.
+On startup and when in the scene, use the right hand trigger to select objects that are within the sphere.
 This will make a copy of the world objects on to your left hand for further inspection and exploration.
 Use the gripper to grab an object.
+Use the trigger to select an object.